trisquareeu/bytemapper/README.md

 ## Supported types
 Currently, supported types (and it's wrappers) are:
 * **String** which is created from selected byte range.
 Size of single character is determined dynamically by UTF-8 standard.
-* **BigInteger** that can hold up to Integer.MAX_VALUE bytes of data.
+* **BigInteger** that, in theory, can hold up to Integer.MAX_VALUE bytes of data.
+* **double** encoded in eight-bytes IEEE 754 floating-point value.
+* **float** encoded in four-bytes IEEE 754 floating-point value.
-* **Byte[]** returns slice of datasource content as Byte objects array.
-This data type is **not** converted into unsigned values array.
+* **Byte[]** is a slice of datasource content as Byte objects array.
-* **byte[]** returns slice of datasource content.
-This data type is **not** converted into unsigned values array.
+* **byte[]** is a slice of datasource content.
-* **long**, which is mapped as big- or little-endian eight bytes unsigned value.
-See disclaimer about signedness below.
+* **long**, which is eight-bytes integer value.
-* **int**, which is mapped as big- or little-endian four bytes unsigned value.
-See disclaimer about signedness below.
+* **int**, which is four-bytes integer value.
-* **short**, which is mapped as big- or little-endian two bytes unsigned value.
-See disclaimer about signedness below.
+* **short**, which is two-bytes integer value.
-* **byte** is assigned with same value as in data source.
-This data type is **not** converted into unsigned value.
+* **byte** is a one-byte value.
-* **boolean** which is mapped to false if all selected bytes are zeroes, otherwise is mapped to true.
+* **boolean** which is logical false if all selected bytes are zeroes, otherwise is true.

 Mapper will check if annotated field is assignable by one of above types and then perform conversions from bytes to that particular type.
-If given field is assignable by more than one of given types (good example is Object type that can be assigned by virtually any from above list), first one will be used.
-For mentioned type Object, **String** instance will be returned, but for type Number, **BigInteger** will be used instead.
-If field is not assignable by any of above types, NoMapperFoundException will be thrown.
+If given field is assignable by more than one of listed types first one will be used.

+Good example is Object type that can be assigned by virtually any from above list, but String instance will used.
+On the other hand type Number, which is unassignable by String will be assigned with instance of BigInteger instead.

+If field is not assignable by any of above types, UnsupportedTypeException will be thrown.

+## Endianness
+ByteMapper supports both Big- and Little-Endian byte order, although bigEndian is used by default.
+You can change this, by setting relevant property of Value annotation: `@Value(startByte = 0, bigEndian=false)`.
+Results will be as follows:
+* 0x0F mapped as little-endian byte will result in 0x0F(=15 decimal) value.
+* 0x000F mapped as little-endian short will result in 0x0F00(=3840 decimal) value.
+* 0x0000000F mapped as little-endian int will result in 0x0F000000 value
+* etc.
+In similar way you can apply this rule to String and array types, resulting in reversed byte order.

 ## Quick note on signedness
-Currently, this library supports only **unsigned** values for types other than **byte, byte[] and Byte[]**, which are stored as signed values.
-That's shorten every other data type value range to only non-negative half.
+Java supports only signed integer types.
+This is effectively limiting by half maximum value that could be stored in these, when compared to unsigned types.
+Java's considering negative number when the most significant bit (MSB) is set (1). <br/>
+This is giving you choice if you want to interpret incoming value as signed or not.
+When length of provided data input will exactly match chosen type size (i.e. four bytes for type of int), value will be considered signed (first, most significant bit will directly depend on inputs content).
+You can however use bigger type than incoming data (i.e. type of long for the same, four-bytes value) that will eventually make its most-significant bit nonassignable by input data, resulting in always-positive
+(unsigned) value.

 **Example**:<br>
-Even if maximum size allowed for *short* type is two bytes,  maximum stored value is equal to  Short.MAX_VALUE (0x7FFF).
-Bigger values like 0xFFFF will exceed it, resulting in ArithmeticException.
-Exception to this rule are **byte, byte[] and Byte[]** which are taken as-is from source buffer to allow developer handle signed values.
+* Your data contains byte 0xFF.
+It's equal to -1 in two's complement signed representation and 255 when considered unsigned.
+You can choose to get signed value, by mapping it as a Java's byte, which size will exactly match inputs size.
+MSB will be set to 1, resulting in negative value.
+On the other hand, you can use short or any bigger data type to map this byte.
+In this situation, most significant byte of Java's type will be always 0x00, resulting in positive value, which is equal to 255.
+* Your data contains short 0xFFFF.
+Similar to previous, it may be -1 when using two's complement signed value representation or 65535.
+If you map it as a short, you'll get signed (-1) value.
+If you use bigger data type, it will be stored as a unsigned
+65535 value.
+* Everything above applies to Java's integer data types for which bigger type is present.
+If you want to map unsigned long value into Java's object, you have to use BigInteger.
+You'll get signed value, however.
+It may be converted to unsigned one by calling
+`BigInteger unsignedBigInteger = new BigInteger(1, signedBigInteger.toByteArray())`.
+You can find example for this in test scenarios.

 # Licence
 This project is under permissive, MIT licence.
 Please refer to LICENSE file for more details.